 Whether you've taken notice of it or not, the spice za'atar has a lot to say and we're all ears and tastebuds.

 So what exactly is it?
 A staple throughout the Middle East, za'atar is an aromatic herb used to flavour dishes and season bread.
 Sitting somewhere in between thyme and oregano, za'atar is a wild thyme that refers to both the fresh herb, as well as the herb mix, which includes dried za'atar, sumac, sesame seeds and salt, with variations that also use marjoram or oregano, rather than thyme.
-When oil is added, the za'atar becomes easily spreadable on flatbread and this is how a large part of Lebanon, Syria and Jordan start their day.
+When the oil is added, the za'atar becomes easily spreadable on flatbread and this is how a large part of Lebanon, Syria and Jordan start their day.

 While the herb itself can be quite mild, when blended it becomes its own spice of life.
 With a slightly zesty finish, it easily complements your salads, bread and dips, makes a great coating for your cheese before lightly frying, sprinkle over eggs or use simply as a dry rub on your lamb or chicken.